Animal Adventure Park Update: ‘Increased Calf Activity’ As Oliver Smooches April

-Recent Animal Adventure Park update reveals an “increased calf activity” as of March 26 after April The Giraffe’s baby suddenly turned quite for at least a couple of hours.
+A recent Animal Adventure Park update reveals “increased calf activity” as of March 26 after April the Giraffe’s baby suddenly turned quiet for at least a couple of hours.

-According to the official Facebook page of the AAP, our beloved pregnant giraffe who has become an online sensation for her pregnancy experienced higher calf activity for the past several hours since the evening of March 25 until earlier today.
+According to the official Facebook page of the AAP, our beloved pregnant giraffe, who has become an online sensation for her pregnancy, experienced higher calf activity for the past several hours since the evening of March 25 until earlier today.

-April’s appetite also gained momentum today as well as her overall “demeanor” as her calf who may or may not be coming out this week.
+April’s appetite also gained momentum today as well as her overall “demeanor” as her calf may or may not be coming out this week.
 According to reports, caretakers were unable to determine her due date since they were not able to know the date of conception.

 But while there seem to be nothing out of the ordinary happening to the APP’s pregnant giraffe, park keepers were able to capture a special moment between her and her mate, Oliver, and shared it as an Animal Adventure Park update on Facebook.

 First seen on NewYorkUpstate.com, the image shows the male giraffe sneaking in a kiss to his mate as April steals his hay.
-According to some observers who commented on the Facebook post, Oliver had been acting strangely in the past couple of hours, something that resulted to a more adorable reaction from April.
+According to some observers who commented on the Facebook post, Oliver had been acting strangely in the past couple of hours, something that resulted in a more adorable reaction from April.

 “Oliver was in rare form tonight prancing and dancing around!
 I think he wanted April’s attention and she was doing a great job of ignoring him!
 He was just too funny!
 He even tried pawing out how much he loved her and she still ignored him lol!” follower Nancy Gartner wrote.